Francis Stuart: Literary career

-The first of these lines is accepted as referring to Gonne and the second to Stuart (Elborn 1990).
+The first of these lines is accepted as referring to Iseult and the second to Stuart (Elborn 1990).

-Stuart and Gonne had three children, a daughter Dolores who died three months old, a son Ian and a daughter Katherine.
-Ian Stuart went on to become an artist and was married for a time to the sculptor Imogen Stuart and later to the Berlin-trained artist and jewellery designer Anna Stuart whom he first met in 1970.
-They gave Stuart three grandchildren; food entrepreneur Laragh, photographer Suki and sculptor Sophia.
+Iseult gave birth to a son, Ian, also spelled Ion, on 5 October 1926.
+She gave birth to a second daughter, Catherine, also spelled Katherine, known as Kay, on either 21 or 31 May 1931.
+(Sources conflict—Elborn and Anne McCartney both say 21 May, while Kiely says 31 May.)

+Stuart's time with Iseult may not have been an entirely happy time; from the accounts given in his apparently autobiographical novels, both he and his wife struggled with personal demons, and their internal anguish poisoned their marriage.

+In her letters to close friend William Butler Yeats, Iseult's mother Maud Gonne characterises Francis Stuart as behaving "like a vicious English public school boy would behave to a fag" (fag meaning a younger pupil required to act as a personal servant for the senior students) in his treatment of Iseult.
+Maude also describes Stuart physically, emotionally, and financially abusing Iseult.

-Stuart's time with Gonne may not have been an entirely happy time; from the accounts given in his apparently autobiographical novels, both he and his wife struggled with personal demons, and their internal anguish poisoned their marriage.
-In her letters to close friend William Butler Yeats, Iseult Gonne's mother Maud Gonne characterizes Francis Stuart as being emotionally, financially, and physically abusive towards Iseult: "Stuart's conduct towards Iseult is shocking.
-While they were staying with me in Dublin he struck her & one day knocked her down.
-He threw her out of her own room with such violence that she fell on the landing half-dressed at the feet of Claud Chevasse who was staying in the house at the time."
-Another time, neighbours reported seeing a fire in the couple's house: "They found Iseult in her dressing gown outside.
+Stuart's conduct towards Iseult is shocking.
+While they were staying with me in Dublin he struck her and one day knocked her down.
+He threw her out of her own room with such violence that she fell on the landing half-dressed at the feet of Claud Chevasse who was staying in the house at the time.

+Another time, neighbours reported seeing a fire in the couple's house:

+They found Iseult in her dressing gown outside.
 Stuart had locked himself in her room from where the flames were coming.
 They could see him pouring petroleum.
-Finally, he opened the door -- he had been burning Iseult's clothes to punish her!
-Frequently he locked her up without food."
+Finally, he opened the door—he had been burning Iseult's clothes to punish her!
+Frequently he locked her up without food.